M-T3K/M88K/README.md

 ### 0.1.2 - 12/12/18

-- Fixed Commands so that they actually work
+- Fixed Commands so that they actually work.
+- Fixed a bug with Syntax Highlighting's Regex.
+Now words ending in ':' will be highlighted correctly.

 ### 0.1.1 - 09/12/18